-Below are pictures of Paisley’s last litter of 4 week old puppies.
-Check back soon for pictures of her current litter at 4 weeks of age.
+Below are pictures of our current litter of Paisley’s 4 week old puppies.

 Scroll below the pictures for developmental information.